Continuing from No Regrets Part 2, where I had wrapped up in Austin and gone to Salt Lake City.

 Rex and I went to the Panda Express in my ‘hood for dinner where I proceeded, for about 2 hours, to interview/interrogate him.
 Due to my own experiences with coaching, I have some rather strongly held opinions about certain things and had to make sure we were on the same wavelength before I took him on as coach.
 We were.

 The long and the short of it is that he’d made the Olympic trials in 1980 but was too overtrained to make the team.
 So he became a coach; I have always felt that he was trying to make up for his own previous failings by getting others to surpass how far he got.
-As I talked about in How to Be Your Own Coach, a lot of good coaches usually found out what not to do the hard way: by screwing themselves as athletes.
-What they learn is passed down onto their charges who benefit from their mistakes.
+Like so many a lot of good coaches usually found out what not to do the hard way by trying to coach themselves.

 So he had the results to back it up and his and my philosophy of training (technique first, quality over quantity) were right inline (har har).
 We clicked instantly both in terms of our attitudes and obsessiveness as well as our sense of humor and personality.
 I hired him on the spot.
 I told him my goals, he told me what I’d have to do and it was on.